 It’s likely that you’re taxed at source and you have to file taxes.
 This is the status quo if you income is over CHF 120k/year.
 It’s described here.

 If this applies to you, you might be surprised that the Nettolohn doesn’t deduct withholding taxes.
 This can be confusing.
-Why would you pay taxes on that part of your salary, if they got deducted already?
+Why would you pay taxes on salary that is already being taxed?
 Don’t worry.
 The process is fair.
 The tax authorities will compare:

 - How much you’ve paid already (withholding tax)

 - How much you should pay (output of filing your taxes)